Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

-It is observed that Eq. \ref{eq4} and the loss function Eq. \ref{eq_llmloss} are equivalent.
-By designing a high-dimensional constellation diagram for $W$ and modulating it, $W$ can becomes $S$.
+It is observed that Equation (\ref{eq4}) and the loss function Equation (\ref{eq_llmloss}) are equivalent. {This distribution serves two critical functions: (1) it guides the beam search decoder by ranking candidate sequences based on linguistic plausibility, and (2) it enables semantic error correction by assigning near-zero probabilities to implausible sequences.
+The knowledge base is static after pre-training and requires no fine-tuning for deployment.} By designing a high-dimensional constellation diagram for $W$ and modulating it, $W$ can becomes $S$.
 It should be noted that because the vocabulary size is generally large, it is difficult to represent it with one modulation symbol.
 Therefore, multiple modulation symbols are needed to represent a token, which we call a high-dimensional constellation diagram.
 Since $W$ and $S$ are in one-to-one correspondence, they share identical probability distributions.
-To train a semantic system for optimal decoding, the loss function is formulated as:

-The two components of Eq. \ref{eq_semanticloss} are evidently independent, enabling separate training of the system parts.
-The second component can be expressed as:

-Eq. \ref{eq_semanticloss2} represents the channel condition transition probability.
-Once the channel and modulation scheme are determined, this equation can be specified as Eq. \ref{eq_11}.
-For modulation schemes akin to those in classical communication (e.g., QAM or QPSK), Eq. \ref{eq_semanticloss2} can be directly applied without additional training.
+To train a semantic system for optimal decoding, the loss function is formulated as follows: The two components of Equation (\ref{eq_semanticloss}) are evidently independent, enabling separate training of the system parts.
+The second component can be expressed as follows: Equation (\ref{eq_semanticloss2}) represents the channel condition transition probability.
+Once the channel and modulation scheme are determined, this equation can be specified as Equation (\ref{eq_11}).
+For modulation schemes akin to those in classical communication (e.g., QAM or QPSK), Equation (\ref{eq_semanticloss2}) can be directly applied without additional training.

-Therefore, language sequences can be semantically encoded through tokenization and training of LLMs.
+Therefore, language sequences can be semantically encoded through the tokenization and training of LLMs.
 Probabilistic modeling is subsequently performed on these encoded sequences.
-Achieving a zero loss in LLMs training suggests optimal decoding within this transmission system, where loss indicates deviation from optimal decoding.
-Notably, through the training of tokenization and LLMs, an optimal transmission system can be attained across various coding rates, obviating the need for further LLMs fine-tuning.
+Achieving a zero loss in LLM training suggests optimal decoding within this transmission system, where loss indicates deviation from optimal decoding.
+Notably, through the training of tokenization and LLMs, an optimal transmission system can be attained across various coding rates, obviating the need for further LLM fine-tuning.
 This training process aligns seamlessly with the typical training methodologies of LLMs, requiring no adjustments for semantic communication.